 DRAW 100 Drawing I: Form and Space

 DSGN 101 Color: Theory and Application

-Courses that satisfy the natural science/mathematics requirement employ appropriate tools and methods to collect and use empirical evidence to analyze, predict and/or describe phenomena, quantity, structure, space or time.
-Courses such as General Anatomy, Introduction to Astronomy, Environmental Science, College Mathematics, Evidence and Inference: The Power of Statistics, The Geometry of Physical Space, and Applied Physics satisfy the SCAD mathematics/natural sciences requirement.
+SCAD general education courses categorized as natural sciences/mathematics teach students how to gather and use empirical evidence to analyze, predict and/or describe phenomena, quantity, structure, space or time.
+Courses such as General Anatomy, Introduction to Astronomy, Environmental Science, College Mathematics, Evidence and Inference: The Power of Statistics, The Geometry of Physical Space and Applied Physics satisfy the SCAD mathematics/natural sciences requirement.

-Courses that satisfy the social/behavioral sciences requirement emphasize the study of human behavior and development, theories of cultural production and identity, and the fundamentals of qualitative and quantitative research.
-Courses such as Introduction to Anthropology, The Design of Business, Introduction to Economics, COMM 205 Intercultural Communication, Politics in America: Freedom, Equality and Power, Introduction to Psychology, and Psychology of Group Processes satisfy the SCAD social/behavioral sciences requirement.
+SCAD general education courses categorized as social/behavioral science courses emphasize the study of human behavior, identity and development, and the fundamentals of qualitative and quantitative research.
+Courses such as Introduction to Anthropology; Language,Culture and Society; The Design of Business; Introduction to Psychology; Psychology of Group Processes and Introduction to Economics satisfy the SCAD social/behavioral sciences requirement.

 Students should complete SCAD Core coursework within their first 90 hours of study.
-The organization of these courses into a two-year sequence allows students to complete neccessary prerequisites for future study and prepares them for the work of the major.
-Students should consult their success adviser when selecting general education course to ensure that the course meets the requirements of the program.
-Similarly, students should contact their faculty advisor to when selecting any elective course to ensure the course meets the requirements of the program.
-Students must meet prerequisites in order to register in any course.
+The organization of these courses into a two-year sequence allows students to complete necessary prerequisites for future study and prepares them for the work of the major.
+Students should consult their student success adviser when selecting any general education course to ensure that the course meets the requirements of the program.
+Similarly, students should contact their faculty adviser when selecting any elective course to ensure the course meets the requirements of the program.
+Students must meet prerequisites in order to register for any course.